NeevanMohanty/OIBSIP/Airbnb_Task2_Part1_README.md

   ## Objective

   The primary objectives of this project are:
-  -To identify and handle missing values within the datase -To detect and remove duplicate records
+  - To identify and handle missing values within the datase
+  - To detect and remove duplicate records
-  -To correct inconsistent data types
+  - To correct inconsistent data types
-  -To standardize the dataset for uniformity
+  - To standardize the dataset for uniformity
-  -To identify and analyze potential outliers
+  - To identify and analyze potential outliers

   ## Tools & Technologies Used
     -Python